What’s new on Netflix in September 2020 – all the shows and movies coming soon - TheNewsTrace

 Thursday 17th September

-Dragon’s Dogma season 1 Japanese anime sequence based mostly on the online game sequence of the similar identify
+Dragon’s Dogma season 1 Japanese anime sequence based mostly on the online game sequence of the identical title

 Friday 18th September

-Jurassic World: Camp Cretaceous season 1 Animated sequence set at the similar time as the first Jurassic World movie, a couple of group of youngsters who discover themselves stranded at an journey camp
+Jurassic World: Camp Cretaceous season 1 Animated sequence set at the identical time as the first Jurassic World movie, a couple of group of youngsters who discover themselves stranded at an journey camp

-Ratched season 1 One Flew Over the Cuckoo’s Nest prequel sequence following younger Mildred Ratched, a nurse who ultimately prides herself as the merciless ruler of an oppressive psychiatric ward
+Ratched season 1 One Flew over the Cuckoo’s Nest prequel sequence following younger Mildred Ratched, a nurse who finally prides herself as the merciless ruler of an oppressive psychiatric ward

 Wednesday 23rd September

-Enola Holmes Movie following the adventures of Sherlock and Mycroft’s sister Enola, who escapes ending faculty to search for her recently-missing mom
+Enola Holmes Movie following the adventures of Sherlock and Mycroft’s sister Enola, who escapes ending college to search for her lately lacking mom

 Tuesday 29th September

-Welcome to Sudden Dying Sequel to the ’90s Jean-Claude Van Damme motion film Sudden Dying
+Welcome to Sudden Loss of life Sequel to the ’90s Jean-Claude Van Damme motion film Sudden Loss of life

 Plus the following older movies on as but unspecified dates: